reactiflux/discord-irc/README.md

     "ircStatusNotices": true, // Enables notifications in Discord when people join/part in the relevant IRC channel "ignoreUsers": {
       "irc": ["irc_nick1", "irc_nick2"], // Ignore specified IRC nicks and do not send their messages to Discord.
-      "discord": ["discord_nick1", "discord_nick2"] // Ignore specified Discord nicks and do not send their messages to IRC.
+      "discord": ["discord_nick1", "discord_nick2"], // Ignore specified Discord nicks and do not send their messages to IRC.
+      "discordIds": ["198528216523210752"] // Ignore specified Discord ids and do not send their messages to IRC.
     },
     // List of webhooks per channel
     "webhooks": {